Independent bookstores and book culture in Quebec

 Your Next Read Starts Here

-Leave your favorite bookstore and join us in Petit-Champlain.
-At Carrera Café, your book will find its ideal coffee, and you will find the space to devour it.
+Step out of your favorite bookstore and join us at Petit-Champlain.
+At Carrera Café, your book will find its perfect coffee, and you will find the space to devour it.

 More articles